milesaturpin/lean-site-template/content/faq.md

 ### Community Building
 ----------------------

 Along with communication of information, one of the primary goals of the fellowship is to build community within the class of fellows.
-To this end, we plan to hold a **two-night retreat** which will feature community building, talks, and in-depth discussion.
+To this end, we plan to hold a **two-night retreat**, which will feature board games, workshops, campfires, and in-depth discussion.
 This will likely take place from September 27-29, leaving Friday evening and returning Sunday afternoon.
 All costs are covered.

-Following the retreat, there will be many social events during the course of the program.
+Furthermore, there will be many social events on weekends during the course of the program.

 ### Expectations
 ----------------